beho-dev/MonoGame.YarnSpinner/README.md

 # MonoGame.YarnSpinner

+This project is a library for adding video game text written in Yarn Spinner to MonoGame projects.

-A reusable MonoGame Content Pipeline extension for importing and processing Yarn Spinner files (`.yarn`).
+It does this by providing a MonoGame Content Pipeline extension for importing and processing Yarn Spinner files (`.yarn`).

 This library provides the necessary `Importer`, `Processor`, `Writer`, and `Reader` to allow `.yarn` script files to be processed directly by the MonoGame Content Pipeline (MGCB), making dialogue integration seamless.